 This parasitic and rotten system is a burden on the working class!

 Statement of the Delhi Regional Committee of Communist Ghadar Party of India, 1 May 2016

 Over 130 years ago the working class heralded the struggle for their rights as workers demanded eight hours working day, with eight hours of rest and another eight to be dedicated to fulfilling their duties towards the society.
 To crush the struggle of the working class of Chicago the government of the capitalist imprisoned the workers, condemned them to harsh punishment and tortured them in various ways, including sending them to the gallows.
 The police and security forces of the capitalists fired upon them, killing hundreds of workers.
 The flag in the hands of the workers was drenched in their blood and this became the symbol of their struggle against the capitalists class.

-Towards May Day - Call of the Central Committee of Communist Ghadar Party of India, 2nd April, 2017
+Call of the Central Committee of Communist Ghadar Party of India, 2nd April, 2017

 We are approaching May Day this year in the midst of growing mass protests against the draconian sentence of life imprisonment imposed on 13 Maruti-Suzuki workers, whose only crime is that they stood up for the rights of workers and dared to form a fighting union.

 Three youth were shot dead on 27th March, when Armed forces deliberately fired upon hundreds of people who had gathered at the site of an “encounter” near Darbugh village at Chadoora in Budgam district in central Kashmir.